codicodev/wr-fe/README.md

 -   Currently, the travel filters are working on the client data, but in a real scenario, they should be managed through a server-side backend API.
 -   Add more component splitting, e.g., create a single Form Component to handle the Traved CRUD.

--   More specif form validation
+-   More strict form validation

 ## Requirements